Schitt’s Creek may have ended, but this is the perfect time to either rewatch the series or get into it. Thankfully, you can follow it all on Netflix.

 A few years back, Netflix introduced technology that helped it detect people who were using VPNs in order to block them.
 However, that system doesn’t always work.

 If this happens to you, you can first change the server you’re connecting to, and see if another will work better.
-Otherwise, you can head over for the ExpressVPN customer support section and explain your situation.
+Otherwise, you can head over for the NordVPN customer support section and explain your situation.
 Once you do that, they’ll be able to guide you towards a server that works with the Netflix library you want to access.
 They’re available 24/7, so it doesn’t matter where you live – they’ll be there to help out.